Translating psychological, cultural, and symbolic depth into frameworks that support communication, insight, and change.

 Alongside strategy and research work, I write essays exploring chronic illness, grief, gender, symbolic trauma, and the emotional life of Jewish/Israeli identity — published in The Times of Israel, The Daily Trojan, and other platforms.

-For those who speak in typologies, I’m an INFJ-T with a Ni–Fi core and a 4w5 sx/sp instinctual stacking.
-I’m guided by intuition, depth, and a quiet pull to give shape to meaning — especially when it’s still forming, or felt more than known.
+I’m guided by intuition, depth, and a quiet pull to give shape to meaning — especially when it is still forming or felt more than known.

-When I’m not immersed in cultural questions or symbolic patterns, I’m swimming, writing melodies on the piano, and exploring the emotional topographies of cities that have shaped me — from Tel Aviv and Stockholm to LA, NYC, Jerusalem, and London.
+When I’m not immersed in cultural questions or symbolic patterns, I’m swimming, writing melodies on the piano, and exploring the emotional topographies of cities that shaped me — from Tel Aviv and Stockholm to LA, NYC, Jerusalem, and London.

 If you’d like to collaborate, learn more, or explore shared threads — I’d love to connect.